 Note: Of all the holidays that our Federal Government recognizes, today — Veterans Day — is the most important and meaningful for me, as a veteran who married a fellow veteran, after being raised by a veteran.
 I have spent my entire life living with and around people who made profound personal decisions regarding our Nation’s security and their roles within it, and I know first-hand what it’s like to be a member of a military family when a loved one is in a war zone on the other side of the world.
-I wrote the article copied below several years ago, and now humbly re-run it on my blog every year on November 11.
-It is important to remember that we are actively engaged in a foreign war as we mark Veterans Day 2012, and that we still have soldiers, sailors, aviators and Marines in harm’s way abroad, even as most of us enjoy a lazy Sunday afternoon watching football.
+I wrote the article copied below several years ago, and now humbly re-run it every year on November 11.
+It is important to remember that we are still actively engaged in a foreign war as we mark Veterans Day 2017 and that we still have soldiers, sailors, aviators and Marines in harm’s way abroad, even as most of us enjoy a lazy Saturday afternoon watching college football.
 Those warriors and their families deserve our honor and support every day of the year, and I respectfully celebrate their commitment and achievement and bravery and sacrifice here.
 Bless and keep them all, until they are home with their loved ones again, hopefully soon.

 On July 7, 1982, I raised my right hand and swore an oath to support and defend the Constitution of the United States against all enemies, foreign and domestic, and to bear true faith and allegiance to the same, as had and have done all members of the United States military forces before and after me.
 By virtue of the relatively peaceful times in which I served, I never had to test my commitment to that oath in the face of live fire or combat, but many of the men and women who took that oath with me that day remain on active duty and are serving abroad, in harm’s way, today.